 Whole insect brain simulation and the understanding of insect intelligence

 Our target is the understanding of insect intelligence through largescale simulation of the insect brain that contains 104-106 neurons.
 To unravel mechanisms of information processing of insect brains, we use a combination of experimental and computational approaches.
 The properties of individual neurons and neural circuits are investigated with morphological, electrophysiological, and functional imaging techniques in conjunction with behavioral experiments that set a context for interpretation and meaning.
-Such data are used to reconstruct connections between neurons and to develop a largescale neural network model.
-We employ the K/post-K supercomputer for model simulation and this allows us to replay activities in insect brains in real time.
+Such data are used to reconstruct connections between neurons and to develop a large-scale neural network model.
+We employ the Fugaku or other supercomputer for model simulation and this allows us to replay activities in insect brains in real time.

 Insects have sophisticated olfactory systems that detect odorant molecules in the air with high sensitivity.
 We have successfully reconstructed the functions of several insect-derived odorant receptors in cultured insect cells and olfactory receptor neurons of silkmoths using genetic engineering.
 By applying these technologies, we aim to develop a “sensor cells” for visualizing various odorant molecules as fluorescence, and a “sensor moth” for finding an odor source on demand.
-We also investigate and develop biohybrid robots that combine insects or insect antennas and robot parts for understanding insect adaptive behavior.
-Moreover, we are developing drone system with insect antennas based on the electroantennogram (EAG) technique.

 Specialized field：Neuroethology, Biohybrid system